 For upper and middle income families, large businesses, and wealthy governments, these tools are often readily available through existing insurance and financial services markets.
 However for those living in poor communities, gaining access to financing options for disaster risk management often requires creative and innovative solutions to address market gaps and failures of formal market products to meet the needs of the poor.

-As illustrated in Figure 2, with robust coping mechanisms, the development loop is a positive spiral of increased investment and access to resources.
+With robust coping mechanisms, the development loop is a positive spiral of increased investment and access to resources.
 Without, the loop becomes a negative spiral that threatens development gains and local buffers, which is a significant part of what makes many communities vulnerable in the first place.